-Even though you’ll be hiring an ID, who essentially takes on the job of designing the home on your behalf, knowing how to read the floor plan will help you immensely in communicating any design ideas you may have to your ID.
+Even though you’ll be hiring an interior designer, who essentially takes on the job of designing the home on your behalf, knowing how to read the floor plan will help you immensely in communicating any design ideas you may have to your interior designer.

-Once you’ve settled on an ID, the next step would be to quickly apply for a permit.
+Once you’ve settled on an interior designer, the next step would be to quickly apply for a permit.
 No renovation work is allowed to start until you have received it – so you can see how important it is!